aikosumarno/ACED/README.md

   4. Next, you will be prompted to add the new question and new answer.
   5. Now, if you continue to click on the "next card" button, you should be able to see your new card added to the end of the deck.
-- You can generate the second required action related to the user story "viewing the cards in a deck" by:
+- How to view the cards in a deck:
   1. Click on "load existing collection"
   2. Click on any of the "deck name buttons" below the text your deck.
   3. You should be redirected to a new frame corresponding to your chosen deck.
   4. Click on next and show answer to view all the cards in your deck.
-- You can locate my visual component by running the application
+- Visual Component
   - upon running the application, you will see a splash screen with a loading bar indicating that the app is loading.
-- You can delete cards from the deck by:
+- How to delete cards from a deck:
   1. Click on "load existing collection".
   2. Click on the deck from which you want to delete cards from.
   3. You should be redirected to a new frame according to your deck.